BarthPaleologue/Blog/content/posts/HXPBD/index.md

 ## CPU PICKING

 The last big feature I implemented for this project is CPU picking.
+I was heavily inspired by this awesome video from blackedout01:

+{{< youtube id="J1nojsTnw_M?start=287" >}}

-It is not my original idea, I was inspired again by [this awesome video from blackedout01](https://www.youtube.com/watch?v=J1nojsTnw_M&t=287s) [blackedout01 2023] that was helpful for validating my implementation and featured the awesome ability to grab an object with the mouse and move it around (and make it wobble).
+It was very helpful for validating my implementation and featured the awesome ability to grab an object with the mouse and move it around (and make it wobble).

 ### Getting a ray from the mouse